pelucid/query_builder_junior_eng/README.md

 First, clone this repository to your computer via the links on the right (creating a fork of the repository is not necessary).

 Next, ensure that you have virtualenv installed.
-If you're using Debian or Ubuntu, you likely want to run `sudo apt-get install python-virtualenv python-dev build-essential`.
-Otherwise, you can find installation instructions for `virtualenv` [here](https://virtualenv.pypa.io/en/latest/installation.html), and more general help with `pip` and Python package management [here](https://docs.python.org/2.7/installing/index.html).
+You can find installation instructions for `virtualenv` [here](https://virtualenv.pypa.io/en/latest/installation.html), and more general help with `pip` and Python package management [here](https://docs.python.org/2.7/installing/index.html).
 Note, we will be working with Python 2.7.

 ### Setup - Installing Project Requirements